SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 ## Version 01 to 02

 - Merged the RPP-EPP-Code and RPP-Code headers into a single RPP-Code header
+- Update the RPP-Authorization header to match the HTTP Authorization header format

 ## Version 00 to 01